 Tickets

-Whilst in the Championship you could stand for only fifteen pounds behind the goal at Griffin Park without too much effort, that is very different now.
-Due to the big opponents coming to Brentford every other week, season tickets sold flew off the shelves and there are few tickets left for single sale in the small stadium.
+Whilst in the Championship you could stand for only fifteen pounds behind the goal at Griffin Park without too much effort, times have changed.
+Due to the big opponents coming to Brentford every other week, season tickets flew off the shelves and there are few tickets left for single sales in the small stadium.
 The chance of selling to non-members seems to be nil in the Premier League, so if you really want to go to Brentford this season, it is best to become a member of the Bees.
 A membership costs 40 pounds (per year), but if you find that too much, you will have to wait for a friendly.

 How to get there